plisken1997/aws-certif/solution-architect/doc/Databases.md

 * can enable multi AZ for disaster recovery (DR) as a failover solution (DNS are updated to the secondary instance)
 * can enable autoscaling
 * can enable encrypted at rest with KMS
+* "reboot with failover" option to failover to another AZ during the reboot
 * read replica for scaling
     * max 5 read replica for MySQL
     * max 1 read replica for PG